MedlinePlus Connect found the following health information for your request. Always consult your health care provider about your specific situation.

 Ulcerative colitis (UC) is a disease that causes inflammation and sores, called ulcers, in the lining of the rectum and colon.
 It is one of a group of diseases called inflammatory bowel disease.
 UC can happen at any age, but it usually starts between the ages of 15 and 30.
 It tends to run in families.
 The most common symptoms are pain in the abdomen and blood or pus in diarrhea.
 Other symptoms may... https://medlineplus.gov/ulcerativecolitis.html

 Ulcerative colitis is a chronic disorder that affects the digestive system.
-This condition is characterized by abnormal inflammation of the inner surface of the rectum and colon, which make up most of the length of the large intestine.
+This condition is characterized by abnormal inflammation of the inner surface (epithelium) of the rectum and colon.
+The rectum and colon make up most of the length of the large intestine.
 The inflammation usually causes open sores (ulcers) to develop in the large intestine.
-Ulcerative colitis usually appears between ages 15 and 30, although it can... https://medlineplus.gov/genetics/condition/ulcerative-colitis
+Ulcerative colitis usually appears between the... https://medlineplus.gov/genetics/condition/ulcerative-colitis

 MedlinePlus matched the above topic(s) to ICD-10-CM K51.50.
 ICD-10-CM stands for the International Classification of Diseases, 10th edition.